 While there are dozens of rad GPS devices on the market, they are expensive and bit excessive for basic hiking and backpacking.
 Instead of investing in one of these pricey pieces of gear, use your handy smartphone and never get lost in the wilderness.
 Google Maps is our trick to navigating the trail but you will need to know a few tricks.
 Read on to find out 5 ways to use your smartphone as a GPS app while hiking or backpacking.

-Because of the high price on GPS devices, we’ve never invested in one so we’ve always used Google Maps which is totally free and easy to use.
-For more than 3 years of full time adventure travel (click here to read our story of how we sold everything we owned to travel in search of adventure) we’ve learned a lot of awesome tips and tricks to make Google Maps the ultimate off grid adventure tool.
+Because of the high price of GPS devices, we’ve never invested in one so we’ve always used Google Maps which is free and easy to use.
+For more than 3 years of full-time adventure travel (click here to read our story of how we sold everything we owned to travel in search of adventure) we’ve learned a lot of awesome tips and tricks to make Google Maps the ultimate off-grid adventure tool.

 Google Maps Hiking GPS Tip #1: Download offline maps

-The first and most important part of using your phone as a gps is downloading maps for offline viewing.
-Obviously you’re not going to have cell service if you’re really hiking off grid.
+The first and most important part of using your phone as a GPS is downloading maps for offline viewing.
+Obviously, you’re not going to have cell service if you’re hiking off the grid.
 To download maps for offline viewing click the little menu icon in the top right corner.
 You’ll see a menu that looks like this: